cptac3-cdap/cptac-galaxy/docs/execution.md

 %
 ```
 ## 4. Execute the CDAP Analysis
-1. Note that the `*.labels.txt` and `*.samples.txt` files are not required for a mzML RAW file conversion analysis.
-Use the `cptac-galaxy/cluster` program to manage running batch jobs on the AWS cluster.
+1. NUse the `cptac-galaxy/cluster` program to manage the execution of batch jobs on the AWS cluster.
 The `cdap` cluster command starts a CDAP batch job.
 Use `<ctrl>-C` to escape from the status output.
 ```
 % cd $CPTAC_CDAP_ROOT
 % ./cptac-galaxy/cluster cdap -a mzML ./ExampleStudy/Proteome/ExampleStudy_Proteome.params